International Carduelan Society

 Coccidia of the world

-Comment: What do you use for coccidia control?
+What to you use to control coccidia ?
 The name of medicine and dosage?

-Answer: Rene, there are thousands of brands of medication that will control Coccidia, every company has their own formula but one of the latest and probably the best is the Baycox.
+There are many medication that will control Coccidia, one of the most popular and probably the best is the Baycox.
 Dosage is 2ml/L of water , usually it is two to three day

 treatment or until cleared.

-Answer: Alon, this sounds like the symptoms breeders refer to as twirling.
 I can only voice my opinion from my experience mainly through reading and keeping birds.
 In 95% of cases twirling is an infection of the vestibular organ in the inner ear in some cases it is fungal and in some bacterial infection but it also could be viral, parasitic or toxic.
 Tumors or lesions of some kind or a good nock on the head could also have the same symptoms.
-Although Veterinarians and some Aviculturists claim that there is a cure for twirling, it is easier to lose the sick birds (especially finches) then actually curing them.
-Veterinary Science is improving daily and hopefully soon "quick and accurate diagnosis will be possible" with 100% cure rate but for now "head on the chopping block" is the best and the cheapest way out.
+Although Veterinarians and some Aviculturists claim that it can be cured, it is more likely you'll end up losing the sick birds (especially finches) then actually curing them.
+Veterinary Science is improving daily and hopefully soon quick and accurate diagnosis will be possible.
 Over 20 year period I had three birds with twirling symptoms, I tried everything possible but every time the bird died.
-In my opinion if the birds were given proper care, environment and diet head twisting would be unheard-off.
+In my opinion if the birds were given proper care, environment and diet twirling would be unheard-off.
 Never ever keep too many birds in a cage or an Aviary.

 What is too many? --- More then one breeding pair or more than four young, if kept in a cage.